-Let your prospects give you a time that’s best for them, then use Veloxy Inbox to create and send a calendar invite to the prospect.
+Let your prospects give you a time that’s best for them, then use Veloxy for Outlook or Gmail to create and send a calendar invite to the prospect.
 Once that’s done, it’s time to make the call.
 Even if you reach the receptionist or get sent to voicemail, your prospect will already be expecting you and might even call back!

 See what we did there?
 We’ve just pulled the first three steps on you without you even realizing it.
 We’ve offered you valuable conversation, piqued your curiosity with some sweet pics, and warmed you up to the point where you’re considering our product.

 We’re not trying to hide it.
-Truth is, this entire article is meant to get you to use Veloxy Inbox.
+Truth is, this entire article is meant to get you to try Veloxy for 30 days.
 But by giving you a valuable cold call email strategy first (and then showing you how Veloxy could help), we’ve proven the main point of this segment.
 And also hopefully overcome the tallest hurdle in marketing to gain you as a customer.

-If we started out guns blazing about our CAN-SPAM compliant plugin for outlook, chances are you wouldn’t have made it to the conclusion.
+If we started out guns blazing about our CAN-SPAM compliant plugin for Outlook and Gmail, chances are you wouldn’t have made it to the conclusion.
 But now that you know a bit about how it can help your cause, you might be seriously considering it as we speak.
-Check out the Veloxy Inbox page for more information on what the plugin can do.
+Check out the Veloxy page for more information on what the plugin can do.

 That’s what the cold call email strategy is all about.